 Supply chain has to be about the long-term.
-Reactive responses, just-in-time procurement and an over-attachment to cash flow combine to increase the risk of business disruption.
+Reactive responses, just-in-time procurement and inappropriate cash flow strategy combine to increase the risk of business disruption.
 It’s short-term incentives to save money that tend to open organisations up to risk.

 Do your supplier homework

 Investing time in supplier analysis is vital to creating a resilient supply chain.
 Don’t assume your supplier has done their own risk analysis.
 It’s down to you to understand whether the supplier is risk aware.